 It weighs 2.7kg but feels lighter for the amount of alloy in there.
 And like all modern packs, you can adjust the harness to suit your back length, as well as do the usual micro-adjusting to the chunky hip belt and shoulder straps and the all important, non-elasticated, sternum strap.

 The Lax will obviously work fine for packraft expeditioning, plus kayak day trips where a trolley can’t be used, but I wanted to see if carrying my Amigo IK was a viable option for camping too.
-The Amigo weighs about 15kg ready to go, and as you can see takes up much of the packframe when strapped on vertically.
+The Amigo weighs about 15kg ready to go, and as you can see, takes up much of the packframe when strapped on vertically.
 Horizontally would make more space above, but having walked about five miles on road, track as well as very rough hillside, treating the Amigo like a packraft will be a tall order.

 I recall the Terra backpack on my first packrafting trip in 2010 weighed 18kg with a few days’ food and a drysuit.
 The Amigo is at least 12kg heavier than a packraft so that’s 30 kilos.
 I was walking around with about 20kg which felt like plenty.
 As said, the Lax is rated at up to 50kg which is hard to believe; the stitching alone would be under immense strain.

-Realistically, camping with the kayak would work best where there was more water between short and fairly easy walks (few bogs and steep inclines – not really Scotland then).
+Realistically, camping with the kayak would work best where there was more water between short and fairly easy walks (few bogs and steep inclines – so not really Scotland then).
 Of course, having a kayak as opposed to a packraft makes lone coastal paddling and sea loch crossings less intimidating.

-Comfort is as good as can be expected with a 20-kg load, but I think it’s safe to say a rigid frame is less compliant than a modern frameless backpack like my Berghaus C71 (right; 2.6kg).
+Comfort is as good as can be expected with a 20-kg load, but I think it’s safe to say a rigid frame is less compliant than a modern frameless backpack like my Berghaus C71 (2.6kg).
 On one stage the lower frame was digging into my hips through the hip belt, although on the next walk I must have adjusted it better and it was fine over terrain that at times was barely walkable.
 I wasn’t using a packstaff this time, but off-piste that would be a great help.

 Early days yet, but quality of construction seems good.
 I like the lift handle and generous padding.
 One thing I’d like to see on any harness like this is a pocket or two on the padded hip belt, or even just a bit of tucking mesh.

 I also came across the Kiwi Aarn website which showcases a frontal load ‘FlowMo Bodypack’ to help improve you posture and balance weight distribution.
 They’ve designed two pockets for the front straps to carry dense but compact items (like water) while still being able to see where to put your feet.
-Sounds like a good idea but many of us, like Jeff on the right in the Kimberley (with my old Terra 65), have come up with a similar solution intuitively, when needing to carry a day pack as well as a backpack.
+Sounds like a good idea but many of us, like Jeff on the left in the Kimberley (with my old Terra 65), have come up with a similar solution intuitively, when needing to carry a day pack as well as a backpack.
 Still, it’s an idea worth considering when you have a 15-kilo boat on your back.

 Since I wrote this I did try a similar idea on our CWT recce, well at least carrying the packraft on my chest.
-It did feel good on regular ground – better posture, less stooping – but on gnarly terrain the bulk got in the way of the ground at my feet which got dangerous in the places we were walking.
-To be fair Aarn acknowledge this limitation.
+It did feel good on regular ground: better posture, less stooping – but on gnarly terrain the bulk got in the way of the ground at my feet which got dangerous in the places we were walking.
+To be fair, Aarn acknowledge this limitation.